Christian unity is both a gift of the Holy Spirit1 and a call to mission that requires education and formation in an ecumenical spirit.2

 For a list of Alpha courses in parishes of the Archdiocese of Toronto

 Schools, especially in “religious teaching should aim in their own way to train hearts and minds in human and religious values, educating for dialogue, for peace and for personal relationships.”14 "Every effort is made to respect the faith and conscience of students or teachers who may belong to other churches or ecclesial communities."15

 A long-standing tradition in the Archdiocese of Toronto is the Week of Prayer for Christian Unity Friars' Student Writing Contest.
-The Office organizes and publicizes this annual in the Catholic high schools throughout the Archdiocese of Toronto in partnership with The Catholic Register and Franciscan Friars of Atonement.
+The Office organizes and publicizes this annual event in the Catholic high schools throughout the Archdiocese of Toronto in partnership with The Catholic Register and Franciscan Friars of Atonement.